How Jefferson Starship Reached Their Zenith With ‘Red Octopus’

 Whatever brought them together, and how it all fit into a collaborative whole, may have been a mystery – but the success of Red Octopus was undeniable.
 This layered triumph remains, even today, the best-selling project from any iteration of the Jefferson Airplane / Jefferson Starship / Starship family tree of bands.

 "That was an album with a lot of influences, and it was so great being in a band like that with eight people," Chaquico added.
 "They were all different singers, different songwriters, with different styles – from Papa John Creach, an old black violin player, to the teenage-hippie lead guitarist.
 [Laughs.]
 I remember me being in the fray back then, thinking: 'I’ve been thrown in the deep end.
 Are they ever going to figure out that I am kind of making it up as I go along?'
 [Laughs.]
 Still being a teenager when we recorded that, it was quite a thrill.
 I was just trying to fit in with all of these different styles going on at the same time."

 Other successes were to follow, to be sure.
-But none have held together in quite this way – principally, because Jefferson Starship itself didn't.
+But none have held together quite this way – principally, because Jefferson Starship itself didn't.
 The group began splitting apart almost as quickly as it reached this creative peak.
 Creach left in August 1975 to pursue a solo career.
-Their subsequent Earth rose to No. 5 on the strength of the Top 10 hit "Count on Me," but by then Grace Slick and Marty Balin had left.
+Their subsequent Earth rose to No. 5 on the strength of the Top 10 hit "Count on Me," but by then Slick and Balin had left.